GaviTSRA/TSR-Alliance/rules.md

 - You will be notified in the announcements channel
 - The rules are always available at https://github.com/GaviTSRA/TSR-Alliance/blob/main/rules.md
 - You can view changes to the rules at https://github.com/GaviTSRA/TSR-Alliance/commits/main
+- You are always open create issues or pull request on the github or make suggestions about the rules in any other way